fishes text index | photo index

 Family Labridae

 Where seen?
-This large fish was seen at Tanah Merah.
+This large fish is sometimes seen on our reefy Southern shores.
+Sadly, sometimes dead in abandoned fishing nets, or trapped in large fish traps ('bubu').
 Elsewhere, they are usually seen in silty reefs, also in seagrass areas with sand.
 Small juveniles are seen in seagrass beds near mangroves and freshwater run off.
 Sometimes seen in groups.
-It is also called the Yellow-cheek tuskfish or White-belly tuskfish.
+It is also called the Yellow-cheek tuskfish, White-belly tuskfish or Orange-dotted tuskfish.

 Tanah Merah, Apr 11